I-Am-Jakoby/Flipper-Zero-BadUSB/Payloads/Flip-PS-Draw/README.md

 # PS-Draw

-A script used to generate and draw images in the Powershell Window, used to leave a signature or perhaps taunt victims.
+A script used to generate and draw images in the PowerShell Window, used to leave a signature or perhaps taunt victims.

 ## Description